rstudio/team-admin.rstudio.com/docs/rstudio_server_pro/security.md

 The benefits of Kerberos are:

 * strong encryption
-* single sign-on (SSO).
+* single sign-on (SSO)

-With Kerberos SSO, users are only prompted once for their user ID and password.
+With Kerberos single sign-on, users are only prompted once for their user ID and password.

 !!! note "Fun fact"